 8.6 Release of Products and Services

-You could use a product quality plan, any documented information or other combination of specific practices, procedures and methods.
-Look at the risks related to your product, processes and resources in determining the extent of documented controls you need to have.
-Performance indicators to measure product conformity may include reduction in defect rates, PPM’s (defective parts per million), scrap rates, waste, rework, improvement in on time delivery, product returns from customer, etc. Performance indicators to measure the effectiveness of product realization processes in achieving product conformity include productivity, reduction of cycle time, errors, omissions and failures, etc.
+You could use a product quality plan, any documented information, or other combination of specific practices, procedures, and methods.
+Look at the risks related to your product, processes, and resources in determining the extent of documented controls you need to have.
+Performance indicators to measure product conformity may include a reduction in defect rates, PPM’s (defective parts per million), scrap rates, waste, rework, improvement in on-time delivery, product returns from the customer, etc. Performance indicators to measure the effectiveness of product realization processes in achieving product conformity include productivity, reduction of cycle time, errors, omissions, and failures, etc.

 8.7 Control of Nonconforming Process Outputs, Products, and Service